-BHS 420 Field Practicum 2 (3-3L) A
+BHS 420 BHS Field Placement 2 (3-3L) A

-A continuation of the supervised practical experience placement within a community or social agency related to the student's interest and/or future plans.
+Students continue a supervised field placement of an additional 125 hours with a community or social agency closely related to the student's interest and/or future plans.
 Seminars will focus on the relationship between ethical issues and practical issues and models of ethical decision-making as related to the behavioural sciences.